rixx/books.rixx.de/data/reviews/theodor-storm/aquis-submersus/index.md

 Theodor Storm: good.
 Theodor Fontane: ehhhh.
 This is my qualified German literature opinion.

-Aquis submersus is a pretty old-school (but fun) story with a frame story, and then another, and then possibly another.
+Aquis submersus is an old-school (but fun) story with a frame story, and then another, and then possibly another.
-It feels relaxed even when it's creepy.
+It's relaxed even when it's creepy.
 I have an unreasonable liking for it.